abhinavkishor9/SOC-Phishing-Investigation/README.md

 * **User Training**: Implement awareness training to help users identify suspicious emails and deceptive links.
 * **Process Improvement**: Ensure prompt investigation of delivered phishing emails to reduce the window of exposure.

+## Analyst Decision

+* **Incident requires escalation**: The case has been prepared for escalation to ensure a deeper investigation into potential compromise.

+* **Successful delivery confirmed**: Investigation verified that the deceptive email reached the user inbox, significantly increasing the risk profile.

+* **Potential user interaction risk**: High risk levels for user compromise and credential theft necessitate further review of user activity.

+* **True Positive classification**: The incident is officially closed as a True Positive, confirming that a legitimate threat bypassed initial security controls.

+  ## 📋 Logs Reviewed
+* **Email security logs**: Analyzed to identify the detection of suspicious domains and links.

+* **Delivery reports**: Reviewed to confirm the email was successfully delivered to the user inbox.

+* **SIEM event logs**: Evaluated Event ID 257 to validate the rule trigger and alert details.

+* **User activity logs**: Checked to determine if there was any interaction with malicious files or URLs.

 ---

 ## 📂 Repository Contents